-However, if you're traveling from somewhere else in Tasmania, driving is your quickest option.
+However, if you're travelling from somewhere else in Tasmania, driving is your quickest option.
 Unfortunately, there are no public transportation options available between locations such as Launceston to the Bay of Fires or Hobart to the Bay of Fires.
 There is a bus/shuttle service operating from Launceston to St Helens (the closest town to the Bay of Fires), however, it's pretty much impossible to get to the region itself without a car.

 Flying to the Bay of Fires

-Unfortunately, you can't fly straight to the Bay of Fires region as they are no commercial airports nearby, however, the Launceston Airport (LST) is only around 105 miles (170km) from the Bay of Fires and offers plenty of flights to and from Hobart, as well as to the other states of Australia.
+Unfortunately, you can't fly straight to the Bay of Fires region as they are no commercial airports nearby, however, the Launceston Airport (LST) is only around 170km from the Bay of Fires and offers plenty of flights to and from Hobart, as well as to the other states of Australia.
 The airport is serviced by airlines such as Virgin Australia, Jetstar, and Qantas who all provide several daily flights and are relatively cheap depending on where you're flying from.
 See below for estimated flight times from each capital city to Launceston:

 - The flight between Melbourne and Launceston takes around 1 hour

 - The flight between Sydney and Launceston takes around 1 hour, 45 minutes

 - The flight between Adelaide and Launceston takes around 1 hour, 30 minutes